Data Questions¶

 What is the spatial resolution of the POWER data?

-• Solar: The data are available in their original source spatial resolution.
+- Solar: The data is available in its original source spatial resolution.

-• Meteorology: The data are available in their original source spatial resolution.
+- Meteorology: The data is available in its original source spatial resolution.

 What is the temporal resolution of the POWER data?

-• Solar: The data was initially produced on 3-hourly time increments which are averaged to provide daily values.
+- Solar: The data was initially produced in 3-hour time increments which are averaged to provide daily values.
 The daily averaged values are used to calculate climatologically averaged monthly values.

-• Meteorology: The data was initially produced on 1-hourly time increments which are averaged to provided daily values.
+- Meteorology: The data was initially produced in hourly time increments which are averaged to provided daily values.
 The daily averaged values are used to calculate climatologically averaged monthly values.

 Where is the POWER data derived?

-The POWER solar data are inferred via radiative transfer models from satellite observations.
+The POWER solar data is inferred via radiative transfer models from satellite observations.

-Specific time periods associated with each project are listed in the Methodology: Data Sources Page.
+Specific time periods associated with each project are listed on the Methodology: Data Sources Page.

 What are the different ways to access the POWER data?

-The POWER Data Archive can be downloaded as daily time series analysis ready data files or as climatologically monthly averaged values.
-For more information on the way the POWER Data Archive data is distributed to the public see the POWER Data Services.
+The POWER Data Archive can be downloaded either as daily time series analysis-ready data files or as climatological monthly averaged values.
+For more information on the way the POWER Data Archive data is distributed to the public, see the POWER data services.

 In what units are my data values?

 Data values in the POWER APIs are provided in units that are tailored to the selected community.
-If you access data directly from the Zarr datastores without using the API, the units may not be community-specific, and you would need to convert them accordingly.
+If you access data directly from the Zarr datastores without using the API, the units may not adhere to community-specific standards and may need to be converted accordingly.
 For more information about data units served via the APIs, please visit the Parameter Dictionary.

 What is the accuracy of the POWER solar and/or meteorology data?

 The accuracy of both the solar and meteorology data are evaluated through direct comparisons with surface site observations.
-Results from the comparisons are documented in the POWER Methodology.
+Results from these comparisons are documented in the POWER Methodology.

 Why is the elevation given for the POWER data different from the surface station values?

 The POWER data, including the elevation value, represent average values over their original source spatial resolution.
-In complex terrain, such as mountains, the averaged elevation of the grid cell can be substantially different from the local elevation of a local surface site.
+In complex terrain, such as mountainous regions, the averaged elevation of the grid cell can differ substantially from that of a local surface site.

 What does the provided timestamp represent?

-For hourly data, the timestamp notes the last day for which data was provided; it includes all 24 hours of the requested date.
+For hourly data, the timestamp indicates the last day for which data was provided and includes all 24 hours of the requested date.

 What are the latency times for POWER data?

-Collectively the POWER Data Archive consists of a 2-3 day latency for meteorological parameters and a 5-7 days for latency for solar parameters.
-For the current status of latency please see the POWER Services Status Dashboard.
+Collectively, the POWER Data Archive has a latency of 2-3 days for meteorological parameters and a 5-7 days for solar parameters.
+For the current latency status, please see the POWER Services Status Dashboard.